xstabel/dotnet-core-publish/README.md

 Run docker image sample like this:

 ```
-run docker -p 8080:8080 dotnet-core-publish:1.0.0
+docker run -p 8080:8080 dotnet-core-publish:1.0.0
 ```

 **More info:**
 Restored packages size is NOT the same as published packages of an application.
-In the below scenario the published package has only the required content for running the application...
+In this scenario the published package has only the required content for running the application in your preferred platform.
+Just use the command dotnet publish.